Dre Campbell Farm

 Cabbage moths are notorious pests in vegetable gardens.
 They mainly go after cruciferous vegetables.

-These moths and their larvae can cause a lot of damage to your crops if you do not try to get them under control.
+These moths and their larvae can cause significant damage to your crops if you do not take steps to control them.

 However, you don’t have to panic; there are many natural ways to keep them away.